Effects of site dilution on Compensation in Ising Spin-1/2 trilayered triangular Ferrimagnets with non-equivalent planes: Simulation Protocol

 where $E_{i}(T)$ is the associative energy per lattice site of the system after the $i$-th uncorrelated MCS.\\

 \textbf{(6) The Binder cumulant}, $U_{L}(T)$ for a given $L$ is defined as \cite{Binder-Heermann}:

-at temperature $T$, after equilibration.
-We shall use the position of maximum of $\dfrac{dU_{L}}{dT}$ about the pseudo-critical point (obtained from the plot of $\Delta E $ versus $T$) to arrive at the value of critical temperature \cite{Ferrenberg}.
+at dimensionless temperature $T$, after equilibration.
+We shall use the position of minima of $\dfrac{dU_{L}}{dT}$ about the pseudo-critical point (obtained from the plot of $\Delta E $ versus $T$) to arrive at the value of critical temperature \cite{Ferrenberg}.
 Only a single system size e.g. $L=100$ in this study is used for this purpose.

-At each temperature, averaging is performed over $10$ different sample realizations (same macroscopic but different microscopic arrangements) for every mentioned quantity.
+At each temperature step, averaging is performed over $10$ different sample realizations (same macroscopic but different microscopic arrangements) for every mentioned quantity.
 The estimate of error is obtained via Jackknife method \cite{Newman} and are often smaller than the point markers away from the critical point.